JacobPaxton/engine-performance/readme.md

 # Plan
 Based on our objectives, I will lay out what needs to be done.

-## 1. Determine which factors increase horsepower the most for any given car
+## 1. Determine which factors increase horsepower the most
 To determine which parts packages and setups increase horsepower overall, we need to do the following things:
+1. Limit cars to one overall make and model with same horsepower number
+2. Create new version of car_info df for single make+model+horsepower combination
-1. Get the stock performance of all cars in the dataset
+3. Get the stock performance of the single combination
-    * May need to source this information from outside resources
-2. Add stock performance and run performance aggregates to car_info
+4. Create features for parts, fuel, and more based on 'specs' values
     * Simplify dyno run data to max horsepower, max torque, and max boost
     * Append run's max horsepower, torque, and boost to car_info dataframe
     * Append stock max horsepower, torque, and boost to car_info dataframe
-3. Create features for parts, fuel, and more based on 'specs' values
-4. Use correlation heatmap to visually identify drivers
+5. Use correlation heatmap to visually identify drivers

 ## 2. Predict expected horsepower accurately given some information about the car
 Once we've identified features that drive horsepower, we will build regression models to predict the max horsepower and incorporate our best model in a horsepower calculator.